acorn-io/runtime/docs/docs/30-Installation/01-installing.md

 ### Binary install

-You can download the Acorn CLI binary from the projects [GitHub page](https://github.com/acorn-io/acorn/releases/latest).
+You can download the Acorn CLI binary from the project's [GitHub page](https://github.com/acorn-io/acorn/releases).

 Download the correct binary for your platform.